microsoft/microsoft-ui-xaml-specs/active/DateTimePicker/DateTimePicker-Visual-Updates-Spec.md

 `public Class ColorFilterOverlayControl`

-Represents a class that takes a rectangle and transforms into the coordinate space of a TargetElement, and then runs a ColorMatrixEffect on that region to select the alpha channel and replace with a ReplacementColor.
+Represents a class that assists in applying a specialized color filter onto a TargetElement.
+The region of the TargetElement that has overlap with the ColorFilterOverlayControl is rendered to an offscreen image that's passed through a ColorMatrixEffect, which takes the Alpha channel of each pixel in the region.
+RGB channels are then replaced with the RGB of a ReplacementColor.

 `public UIElement TargetElement { get; set; }`